 Four full year Faculty Fellowships are awarded to Cornell faculty each year by our Board of External Advisors.
 Fellows' appointments are subject to the consent of their department chair and the approval of the Dean.
+Applicants must be in their second year of tenure-track employment in order to apply for a Faculty Fellowship.
 Tradition has restricted fellowships to professors in humanities departments of the College of Arts and Sciences, though faculty members holding regular appointments elsewhere in the university are welcome to apply if their work is closely related to the year's theme and if their Dean is willing to provide their salary during their appointment at the Society.

-1. The names of three referees willing to supply confidential statements.
+3. The names of three referees willing to supply confidential statements.
 One of the referees should be a colleague at Cornell; the other two, scholars at other institutions.
-Please inform your referees of our focal theme, your proposed plans for teaching and research, and ask them to forward their letters by October 31st.
+Please inform your referees of our focal theme, your proposed plans for teaching and research, and ask them to forward their letters either electronically or by post by October 31st.

-2. From the Department Chair, a brief letter of support committing to prior release from teaching and advising upon receipt of a fellowship
+4. From the Department Chair, a brief letter of support committing to prior release from teaching and advising upon receipt of a fellowship.

-6. Short description of the seminars you propose to offer, suitable for the University Course Catalogue
+6. Short description of the seminar you propose to offer, suitable for the University Course Catalogue.

 We must stress the importance of our being able to supply all these materials to the External Advisory Board; it should be obvious that letters from distinguished referees at other institutions are extremely important.
 We might add that the Board generally gives special weight to candidates' descriptions of their proposed research and the contribution it might make to our understanding of the year's theme.